CrossFacilityWorkflows/DOE-HPC-workflow-training/Parsl/OLCF/README.md

 source activate /gpfs/alpine/world-shared/stf001/tutorial10
 jupyter notebook --no-browser --port 9900
 ```
 The shell will generate a URL that looks like `http://localhost:9900/?token=xxxxx`.
 Copy and paste it in a local browser.
-Navigate to your copy of the workshop repository on the file system and open the notebook `0_molecular-design-with-parsl.ipynb`.
+Navigate to your copy of the workshop repository on the file system and open the notebook `mol-design-demo.ipynb`.